robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 Each dot on this diagram represents a different possible portfolio, with darker blue corresponding to 'better' portfolios (in terms of the Sharpe Ratio).
 The dotted black line is the efficient frontier itself.
-The triangular markers represent the best portfolios for different optimisation objectives.
+The triangular markers represent the best portfolios for different optimization objectives.

 The Sharpe ratio is the portfolio's return in excess of the risk-free rate, per unit risk (volatility).